Are Multilingual LLMs Culturally-Diverse Reasoners? An Investigation into Multicultural Proverbs and Sayings: Experimental Setup

 \section{Experimental Setup}

-We perform zero-shot evaluations and keep all prompt templates in English, as previous studies on mLLMs have achieved better performance with English prompts~\cite{xglm, bloom, muennighoff-etal-2023-crosslingual}.\footnote{For completeness, we also provide additional baselines using \dataname{} for cross-lingual transfer and few-shot evaluation in Appendix~\ref{app:xling_trans} and Appendix~\ref{app:nshot}.}
+We perform zero-shot evaluations and keep all prompt templates in English (on the test set), as previous studies show better performance with English prompts on mLLMs~\cite{xglm, bloom, muennighoff-etal-2023-crosslingual}.\footnote{For completeness, we also provide additional baselines using \dataname{} for cross-lingual transfer and few-shot evaluation in Appendix~\ref{app:xling_trans} and Appendix~\ref{app:nshot}.}

-\paragraph{Models.} We experiment with the following open source state-of-the-art multilingual models: (1) masked LMs: XLM-R (355m, 3.5B, \citealp{xlmr}); (2) encoder--decoder LMs: mT0 (580m, 3.7B, 13B, \citealp{muennighoff-etal-2023-crosslingual}); and (3) Causal LMs: BLOOMZ (560m, 3B, 7.1B, \citealp{muennighoff-etal-2023-crosslingual}), and XGLM (564m, 2.9B, 7.5B, \cite{xglm}).
-Most of the models cover all 6 languages in \dataname{} except BLOOMZ, which is derived from BLOOM~\cite{bloom} and covers only English, Chinese, and Bengali.
-In addition, although an English model, LLaMA-2~\cite{llama2} has some multilingual capabilities, and hence we included two LLaMA-2 models (7B, 13B) in our studies.\footnote{While larger models exist, we chose these models due to computational constraints.
-We can already see differences in performance at these model sizes.}
+\paragraph{Models.} We experiment with the following open source state-of-the-art multilingual models: (1) masked LMs (MLM): XLM-R (355m, 3.5B, \citealp{xlmr}); (2) encoder--decoder LMs: mT0 (580M, 3.7B, 13B, multitask and instruction tuned, \citealp{muennighoff-etal-2023-crosslingual}); and (3) Causal LMs: BLOOMZ (560M, 3B, 7.1B, \citealp{muennighoff-etal-2023-crosslingual}), and XGLM (564M, 2.9B, 7.5B, \citealp{xglm}).
+Most of the models cover all 6 languages in \dataname{} except BLOOMZ, which is derived from BLOOM~\cite{bloom} and does not cover Russian or German.
+In addition, despite being primarily an English model, LLaMA-2~\cite[Causal LM]{llama2} has some multilingual capabilities.
+As a result, we incorporate three LLaMA-2 models (7B, 13B, 70B) in our study.\footnote{While larger models exist, we chose these models due to computational constraints.
+We can already see differences in performance at these model sizes and we include additional results for Vicuna-v1.5~\cite{vicuna1p5} and Aya-101~\cite{ayamodel} in the Appendix~\ref{app:add_models}.}